zsparal/api-documentation/source/reference/v2/customers-api/list-customer-payments.rst

 --------
 ``200`` ``application/hal+json``

-This endpoint returns results in the same format as the :doc:`List payments </reference/v2/payments-api/list-payments>` endpoint.
+This API returns results in the same format as the :doc:`/reference/v2/payments-api/list-payments`.

 Example
 -------